thedev132/hcb/README.md

 ## Contributing

 We are so excited for you to join the codebase!
-We have a [guide to getting started](#quick-start) below and additional documentation in the [`dev-docs` folder](https://github.com/hackclub/hcb/blob/main/dev-docs/).
+We have a getting started documentation in the [`dev-docs` folder](/dev-docs/development.md).

 All contributors are expected to follow the Hack Club [Code of Conduct](https://hackclub.com/conduct) and Hack Club's [contributing guidelines](https://github.com/hackclub/hackclub/blob/main/CONTRIBUTING.md).